Table of Contents

 Do Some Beans Spoil Faster Than Others?

-Soft beans, such as black beans and lentils, tend to spoil faster compared to firmer varieties like chickpeas.
-Regardless of type, follow the 3-5 day rule for best results.
+Soft beans, such as black beans and lentils, spoil faster than firmer varieties like chickpeas.
+Follow the 3-5 day rule for best results regardless of type.
 Proper storage can extend their shelf life.
-Learn how to preserve leftover beans by trying a Chickpea and Green Bean Recipe.
+Try a Chickpea and Green Bean Recipe to preserve leftover beans.

 Is It Better to Store Beans Dry or Cooked?